 You can’t just do that!

 But here is perhaps the most important sentence in the whole study: “The relative position of the vegan diet varied depending on starting assumptions regarding the proportion of cropland available for cultivation."
 The key words here are “starting assumptions.”
 In other words, under our current US land use models – which are not at all optimized for a vegan society, but rather a heavily livestock-based one – the vegan diet is outperformed by the low meat and vegetarian diets (but not the diet most people actually eat, which is more heavily livestock-based and ranked terribly!).

 This missing 29% of land is categorized as either perennial or marginal, both of which vegan diets actually can make use of despite popular misconception and as detailed here by a soil scientist in her own response to this study and its media coverage.
 She notes the idea that poor quality soils support animals to support people more than they could support humans directly is a deeply held non-supported assumption that unfortunately many people, including those in science, unfortunately hold.
-Leafy greens, fruit, roots, buckwheat, rye, barley, quinoa, amaranth, and several leguminous plants are examples of hardy, human-edible plants that grow in difficult conditions.
+Leafy greens, fruit, roots, buckwheat, rye, barley, quinoa, amaranth, and several leguminous plants and food trees are examples of hardy, human-edible plants that grow in difficult conditions.

 This includes places that appear to be non-fertile sand.
 After all, the number one use of irrigation water in the dry and arid West is for growing field sand fields of alfalfa – used mostly as feed for dairy cows!